giachello/beoplay/README.md

 The component also works with Zeroconf, so B&amp;O devices should automaticlly show up in your discovery panel (Configuration->Integrations)

-It should show up as something like this:
+Once configured, it should show up as something like this:

 ![beoplay_mini_media_player.png](./beoplay_mini_media_player.png)